AdaCore/spark2014/docs/guidance/main.rst

 #.
 Once you're confident this check should be provable, run SPARK in proof mode
-   on the specific line with the check by right-clicking on the line in the editor panel inside GPS, selecting :menuselection:`SPARK --> Prove Line` from the contextual menu, selecting :guilabel:`2` as value for :guilabel:`Proof level` and checking the :guilabel:`Report checks proved` box, both in the GPS panel, and clicking :guilabel:`Execute`.
+   on the specific line with the check by right-clicking on the line in the editor panel inside GNAT Studio, selecting :menuselection:`SPARK --> Prove Line` from the contextual menu, selecting :guilabel:`2` as value for :guilabel:`Proof level` and checking the :guilabel:`Report checks proved` box, both in the GNAT Studio panel, and clicking :guilabel:`Execute`.
 GNATprove should either output a message confirming that the check is proved or the same message as before.
 In the latter case, you will need to interact with GNATprove to investigate why the check still isn't proved.